Don't count spoons...Recharge!

 Christine Miserandino's spoon theory has become popular with people with chronic pain.
 It assumes people with chronic pain have only so much emotional and physical energy each day to do the things they want to do.

 You start each day with a finite number of spoons.
 Each spoon represents a unit of energy.
 As you use up your energy, you take away a spoon.
-When your spoons are all used up, you're done for the day.

-While it's a helpful concept to help explain to friends and family who don’t experience chronic pain what it’s like to live with pain, the spoon theory is commonly being used by chronic pain patients to plan their days so they don't over-extend themselves.
+While it's a helpful concept to help explain to friends and family who don’t experience chronic pain what it’s like to live with pain, the spoon theory is commonly used by chronic pain patients to plan their days so they don't over-extend themselves.

 The problem with the theory: there isn't a way to add more spoons (energy) or to make each spoon last longer than expected.

-Therefore, it can be self-limiting - focusing on what we can’t do instead of the things we can and leading us to avoid activities that could make us feel worse but may very well help us in terms of giving us more energy and improving mood.
+Therefore, it can be self-limiting - focusing on what we can’t do instead of the things we can and leading us to avoid activities that could make us feel worse but may very well help us in terms of giving us more energy and improving our mood.
 For instance, we may choose to save spoons by not joining our friends for lunch or going on a much-needed walk.

 Recent research "demonstrated that on mornings when patients catastrophized more than usual about their pain in the day ahead, they spent more time in sedentary behavior and engaged in fewer minutes of moderate to vigorous physical activity that day.
 Cross-day lagged analyses further showed that the effect of morning pain catastrophizing on subsequent sedentary behavior extended to the next day.
 More time spent in sedentary behavior, in turn, contributed to greater pain catastrophizing the next morning" (Zhaoyang et al 2020).